MishiGiber/flow.ci/docs/en/upload_certificate_and_provisioning_profiles.md

-# how to find certificates and provisioning profiles
+# How to Find and Upload Certificates and Provisioning Profiles

-## Upload Provisioning Profiles
+## Where to Find Provisioning Profiles

-Your provisioning profiles can be  downloaded directly from Apple.If you want to find it,click[here](https://developer.apple.com/account/ios/profile/profileList.action).
+Your provisioning profiles can be found and directly downloaded from your Apple developer account.
+[Click here to see your provisioning profile](https://developer.apple.com/account/ios/profile/profileList.action).

 ## Upload Your Code Signing Identity

 Open the Keychain and select Certificates.

 <img src="https://dn-shimo-image.qbox.me/wpME1XEV120bvt88/image.png!thumbnail" width=680>

-Click your certificate to expose your Private Key.Choose both certificate and private key ,click Export and save your Private Key to a location of your choice.
+Click your certificate to expose your Private Key.
+Choose both certificate and private key, then click Export and save your Private Key.

 <img src="https://dn-shimo-image.qbox.me/Tu06O2H8Uu4alWhL/image.png!thumbnail" width=680>